simonjaeger/OfficeDev-HOL/Word-Add-in/README.md

         // Set selection
         Office.context.document.setSelectedDataAsync(text, { coercionType: 'text' }, onSelectionSet);
     }
     ```
-4. Launch your Word add-in and test your new functionality.
-When the new button is clicked, the function should be executed; adding a piece of plain text onto the document.
+4. Launch your Word add-in and test your new functionality by clicking the **Add plain text** button.
+When the new button is clicked, the function will be executed; adding a piece of plain text onto the document.

 # More Resources #
 - Discover Office development at: <https://msdn.microsoft.com/en-us/office/>